Skip to content

 Here is a Google remark:

-Since the acquisition of DoubleClick over 10 years ago, Google always evolved platforms to help partners grow their revenue and create lasting businesses with ads.
-That’s why, for the last three years, Google has been doing more to bring DoubleClick Ad Exchange (AdX) and DoubleClick for Publishers (DFP) together into a truly unified platform, Called Google Ad Manager.
+Since the acquisition of DoubleClick over 10 years ago, Google has evolved platforms to help partners grow their revenue and create lasting businesses with ads.
+That’s why, for the last three years, Google has been doing more to bring DoubleClick Ad Exchange (AdX) and DoubleClick for Publishers (DFP) together into a truly unified platform, called Google Ad Manager.

-DoubleClick has also evolved beyond Google roots in the web to become an ad platform for the next generation of content, from mobile applications by developers like King, to multi-platform video from publishers like Cheddar.
+DoubleClick has also evolved beyond Google’s roots in the web to become an ad platform for the next generation of content, from mobile applications by developers like King to multi-platform video from publishers like Cheddar.

 With these changes, Google needed a new name that better reflects how their platform helps publishers earn more and protects their brand, wherever your audience is engaging and however advertisers are looking to work with publishers.